hammackj/uirusu/README.markdown

 ```

 ##License
-Uirusu is licensed under the BSD license see the `LICENSE` file for the full license.
+Uirusu is licensed under the MIT license see the `LICENSE` file for the full license.

 ## Contact
 You can reach the team at jacob.hammack[@]arxopia[dot]com, http://www.arxopia.com, or contact hammackj on IRC @ irc.freenode.net, #risu